Health And Safety

 Make the safe way the easy way (continued)

 If the step ladder is locked awayुत in a closet but the chair is right there, people stand on chairs.
 Put the ladder in a visible, accessible spot—ideally a dedicated rack at the loading dock.
-In real terms, label it “Ladder – use only for reaching. ” Add a quick‑look “Do not use for standing” sign so the safe choice is the obvious one.
+Label it “Ladder – use only for reaching.”
+Add a quick‑look “Do not use for standing” sign so the safe choice is the obvious one.

 Small‑scale “Systems” that Stick